What It's Like To Be A Muslim Woman At Work

 ”

 I worked for a healthcare company for almost a year as a recruiter.
-It was a customer-facing position, but I was lucky to be able to keep my physical anonymity — most of the work was done over the phone with people who wanted a job, and therefore usually on their best behavior.
-But it was hard to go to work the day I read about a Mosque being burned down, when I knew I was spending the day talking to hiring managers and job candidates from that city.
-I realized the protections I had in my job didn’t really extend beyond the corporate walls.
+It was a customer-facing position, but I was lucky to be able to keep my physical anonymity — most of the work was done over the phone with people who wanted a job, and were therefore usually on their best behaviour.
+But it was hard to go to work the day I read about a mosque being burned down, when I knew I was spending the day talking to hiring managers and job candidates from that city.
+I realised the protections I had in my job didn’t really extend beyond the corporate walls.

 Advertisement

 Whenever my faith does come up at work, I do my best not to get too emotionally involved.
 I never want to create workplace tension that might make it tough to do my job.
-And so I’ve internalized a lot.
-I’ve never shouted my feelings across a cubicle, but in the last five years, I’ve channeled some of that energy into my YouTube channel.
+And so I’ve internalised a lot.
+I’ve never shouted my feelings across a cubicle but in the last five years, I’ve channelled some of that energy into my YouTube channel.

 “